Scott2bReal/RB129/RB129_study_questions_answers.md

     Protected methods act as private methods outside of a class, but inside the class they act as public methods and can be called with explicit receivers.

+    Protected can't be called outside of the class, but can be called inside of the class by other objects of the same class.

 31. What are collaborator objects?
 Why are they important in OOP?

     Collaborator objects are objects that have been stored as instance variables